ampproject/amphtml/CONTRIBUTING.md

 AMP HTML developers will provide feedback on pull requests, looking at code quality, style, tests, performance, and directional alignment with the goals of the project.

+Before making major changes to AMP please submit an Issue titled "Intent to implement: My project" and wait for "LGTM" responses from 2 project committers.

-#### Contributing Extended Components
+#### Contributing Components

 A key feature of the AMP HTML project is its extensibility - it is meant to support “Extended Components” that provide first-class support for additional rich features.
 The project currently accepts pull requests to include these types of extended components.

 Because Extended Components may have significant impact on AMP HTML performance, security, and usage, Extended Component contributions will be very carefully analyzed and scrutinized.
-Before embarking on a major Extended Component, please submit an Issue detailing your proposed component, so that the AMP HTML developers can offer any feedback before you spend lots of time.
+Before embarking on a major Extended Component, please submit an Issue titled "Intent to implement: My project" detailing your proposed component, so that the AMP HTML developers can offer any feedback before you spend lots of time.
+2 project committers need to respond "LGTM" before development major should begin.
 In particular we strive to design the overall component set, so that a large number of use cases can be composed from them.
 Instead of creating a new component it may thus be a better solution to combine existing components to a similar effect.

 Important criteria for acceptance of an Extended Component is that an [oEmbed](http://oembed.com/) integration already exists and that the thing being integrated has an actively maintained Wikipedia page.